On System Operators with Variation Bounding Properties: Illustrative Examples

 \section{Illustrative Examples}

-In this section, we want to illustrate our results based on three system examples \eqref{eq:SISO_d} for which we want to bound the variation of the their impulse responses via the relationship $g = \Obs{} b$.
+In this section, we want to illustrate our results based on three system examples \eqref{eq:SISO_d} for which we will bound the variation of their impulse responses via the relationship $g = \Obs{} b$.
 The three systems have the following distinct properties: \begin{enumerate}[i.] \item $\Obs{}$ is $\ovd{1}$, but $A$ is not $2$-positive, i.e., Proposition \ref{prop:k_pos_obsv} does not apply for the given realization. \item $\Obs{}$ is $\svb{1}$, but not $2$-positive, i.e., variation diminishing results cannot be used, but our new results can be used to verify the variation bounding property. \item $\Obs{}$ is $\vd{2}$, but there exists no other realization with $\sgc{2}$ $A$.
-As such, even a possible extension of Proposition~\ref{prop:k_pos_obsv} to $\sgc{2}$ would not be applicable. \end{enumerate}
+As such, even a possible extension of Proposition~\ref{prop:k_pos_obsv} to $\sgc{2}$ would not be applicable. \end{enumerate} {In all examples, we employ \cite{grussler2019tractable} to check external positivity/negativity of the impulse response as required by Theorem~\ref{thm:main2} and Corollary~\ref{cor:k_pos}.}